-As a way of thinking, extended metaphor has existed since Old English throughout the course of the history of the English language, judging by the texts that have come down to us (Naciscione 1982, 2010).
+As a way of thinking, extended metaphor has existed since Old English throughout the course of the history of the English language (Naciscione 1982, 2010).
 The pattern is characterised by diachronic stability across centuries.

-Geheald me ... and beorh me, swa swa man byrhð þam æplum on his eagum mid his bræwum.
+Geheald me ... and beorh me, swa swa man byrhð bam æplum on his eagum mid his bræwum.